gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 > PyTexas 2026 ran April 17–19 in Austin.
 Friday was tutorials, Saturday and Sunday were talks with two keynotes and two
 > lightning-talk blocks.
 A few themes kept coming back across unrelated talks:
 >
 > - **Design deliberately.** A thread across both keynotes.
-Hynek Schlawack: the domain model is *"the precious"* —
+Hynek Schlawack: the domain model is *"the precious"* -
 >   design it first, translate at the edges.
 Dawn Wages: ownership over your stack as one of her three pillars for model
 >   and career specialization.
 > - **Agents should write code, not decide what to write.** Peter Sobot's Seven Stages of AI Grief ended on that line.
 >   Al Sweigart argued "agentic engineering" is vibe coding with better marketing, and that almost-right is worse than
 >   wrong.
 Maria Silvia Mielniczuk's MCP talk built the same idea into an architecture: models suggest, only the server
 >   executes.
 Adam Gordon Bell's running coach split deterministic work (plain Python) from interpretation (LLM).
 The
->   Sunday opener framed it bluntly: when AI ships a bad PR, fix the process, not the model.
+>   Sunday opener framed it: when AI ships a bad PR, fix the process, not the model.
 > - **Code quality is an input to AI productivity.** Miguel Vargas's framing: AI agents produce cleaner, safer code in
 >   codebases that are already clean, safe, and typed, so Ruff, ty, and uv matter more now.
 > - **The supply chain is still the attack surface.** Christopher Ariza on why `pip install` still runs arbitrary code,